© 1994-2013 David L. Martin. All rights reserved.See complete copyright statement

 Where to see migrating birds on weather radar:

 Go to any site on the web that shows current radar images from the National Weather Service's NEXRAD (WSR-88D) radar.
-The radar images look different on these sites, but they are all showing the same data.
+The radar images look different on these sites, but they are all showing the National Weather Service data.
 Choose the one you like best.

 Choose the base reflectivity (a.k.a.
 0.5 degree reflectivity) image or loop.
+You may also find it useful to look at precipitation type to see the bird signal (really the biological signal).
+Not all websites show this.
 Other types of images are not as useful for following bird migration.